primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](/img/v1-6/image9.png)

-If the case owner clicks on the link in the email, they will be redirected to the Primero login page and then to the case record, where they will see a notification on the *Transfers and Referrals* form alerting them to the transfer request.
+If the case owner clicks on the link in the email, they will be redirected to the Primero login page and then to the case record, where they will see a notification in the forms side bar and on the *Transfers and Referrals* form alerting them to the transfer request.
 Here, they will also see the note you included in your request.

 ![](/img/v1-6/image10.png)